Skip to main content

 • Fetching template approval status

-• Uploading media assets for template headers
+• Uploading media assets for template headers (POST /{phone_id}/media)

-• Pushing product data from Galantis to Meta
+• Pushing product data from Galantis to Meta in batch

-• Syncing catalog updates via SyncMetaCatalogJob
+• Syncing catalog updates incrementally when Shopify product data changes

 Token expiry and reconnection

-Meta access tokens can expire or be revoked when:
+Meta access tokens can be invalidated when:

 • Permissions are changed or revoked in Meta Business Manager